 - The R600 grating in each GMOS instrument is NOT offered for FT (or regular queue) observations.

-- MOS observations are available for FT, subject to some caveats/restrictions
+- MOS observations are now available for FT, subject to some caveats/restrictions.

 - As discussed in the rules and Q&A, please contact the Fast Turnaround team in advance of the deadline if you would like to propose for an unusual instrument configuration or observing mode.